-There are six (6) cemeteries that are maintained by municipality, 1 in Komga town, 2 in Komga Township, 2 in Kei mouth and 1 in Chintsa.
+There are six (6) cemeteries that are maintained by municipality, 1 in Qumrhatown, 2 in QumrhaTownship, 2 in Kei mouth and 1 in Chintsa.
 In these cemeteries only 3 are booked at municipal offices.
 Municipality does not have a control on cemeteries that are in rural areas, the municipality only assist with fencing of those cemeteries.
 Two cemeteries were budgeted for fencing in Gwaba for 2015/2016 financial year and they are completed.
 Cemetery Management Plan is being developed internally.